 - A. Kirner and C. Ott, „Impact Analysis for the Planning of Targeted Non-Slippage Impacts of Robot Manipulators,“ in IEEE Robotics and Automation Letters, vol. 9, no. 3, pp. 2750-2757, March 2024.
 [Video]

-- A. Kirner and C. Ott, „Reinterpretation of the Non-Slippage Impact Direction for Elastic Contact Transitions“, in AIRoV 2024 InterAC-Workshop, 2024.
+- A. Kirner and C. Ott, „Reinterpretation of the Non-Slippage Impact Direction for Elastic Contact Transitions“, in Proceedings of the Austrian Symposium on AI, Robotics, and Vision 2024, 2024.

 - H. Höppner, A. Kirner, J. Göttlich, L. Jakob, A. Dietrich and C. Ott, „Variable Stiffness Actuation via 3D-Printed Nonlinear Torsional Springs,“ in IEEE Robotics and Automation Letters, vol. 10, no. 5, pp. 4324-4331, May 2025.